edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

       # Schema will go here
     }

-We are able to store embeddings and find similar embeddings in the EdgeDB database because of the ``pgvector`` extension.
+We are able to store embeddings and find similar embeddings in the Gel database because of the ``pgvector`` extension.
 In order to use it in our schema, we have to activate the ``ext::pgvector`` module with ``using extension pgvector`` at the beginning of the schema file.
 This module gives us access to